venugopalreddy1322/K8-EKS/Helm/README.md

-This Repo is to demonstrate Helm
+# This Repo is to demonstrate Helm
+Helm is a package manager for Kubernetes